-1. Introduction
+1 Introduction

 Conditions on angles in plane straight-line graphs have been studied extensively in discrete and computational geometry.
 It is well known that Delaunay triangulations maximize the minimum angle over all triangulations, and that in a (Euclidean) minimum weight spanning tree each angle is at least $\frac{\pi}{3}$.
-In this paper we address the fundamental combinatorial question, what is the maximum value φ such that for each finite point set in general position there exists a (certain type of) plane straight-line graph where each vertex has an incident angle of size at least φ .
+In this paper we address the fundamental combinatorial question, what is the maximum value

-^{} O.A., T.H., and B.V. were supported by the Austrian FWF National Research Network 'Industrial Geometry' S9205-N12.
+^{} O.A., T.H., and B.V. were supported by the Austrian FWF Joint Research Project 'Industrial Geometry' S9205-N12.
 C.H. was partially supported by projects MEC MTM2006-01267 and Gen. Cat.
 2005SGR00692.
 A.P. was partially supported by Hungarian National Foundation Grant T60427.
 F.S. was partially supported by grant MTM2005-08618-C02-02 of the Spanish Ministry of Education and Science.
-B.S. was supported by the Netherlands Organisation for Scientific Research (NWO) under project no. 639.022.707.
-An extended abstract of this article has been presented in [3].
+Preliminary results of this article have been presented in [1].

-In other words, we consider min-max-min-max problems, where we minimize over all finite point sets S in general position in the plane, the maximum over all plane straight-line graphs G (of the considered type), of the minimum over all $p \in S$, of the maximum angle incident to p in G. We present bounds on φ for three classes of graphs: spanning paths, (general and bounded degree) spanning trees, and triangulations.
-Most of our bounds are tight.
-To argue this, we describe families of point sets for which no graph from the respective class can achieve a greater incident angle at each vertex.
+α such that for each finite point set in general position there exists a (certain type of) plane straight-line graph where each vertex has an incident angle of size at least α .
+In other words, we consider $\min - \max - \min - \max$ problems, where we minimize over all finite point sets S in general position in the plane, the maximum over all plane straight-line graphs G (of the considered type), of the minimum over all $p \in S$, of the maximum angle incident to p in G. We present bounds on α for three classes of graphs: spanning paths, (general and bounded degree) spanning trees, and triangulations.
+Most of the bounds we give are tight.
+In order to show that, we describe families of point sets for which no graph from the respective class can achieve a greater incident angle at each vertex.

 Background.
-Our motivation for this research stems from the investigation of pseudo-triangulations, a straight-line framework which-apart from deep combinatorial properties-has applications in motion planning, collision detection, ray shooting and visibility; see [4, 13, 15- 17] and references therein.
-Pseudo-triangulations with a minimum number of pseudo-triangles (among all pseudo-triangulations for a given point set) are called minimum (or pointed) pseudotriangulations.
-They can be characterized as plane straight-line graphs where (1) each vertex has an incident angle greater than π , and (2) the number of edges is maximal, in the sense that the addition of any edge produces an edge-crossing or negates the angle condition.
+Our motivation for this research stems from the investigation of "pseudo-triangulations", a straight-line framework which apart from deep combinatorial properties has applications in motion planning, collision detection, ray shooting and visibility; see [3,12,13,15,16] and references therein.
+Pseudo-triangulations with a minimum number of pseudo-triangles (among all pseudo-triangulations for a given point set) are called minimum (or pointed) pseudo-triangulations.
+They can be characterized as plane straight-line graphs where each vertex has an incident angle greater than π .
+Furthermore, the number of edges in a minimum pseudo-triangulation is maximal, in the sense that the addition of any edge produces an edge-crossing or negates the angle condition.

-In this paper, we introduce "quantified pointedness" and aim to maximize this parameter: we consider plane straight-line graphs where each vertex has an incident angle of at least φ -to be maximized.
-We show that any planar point set admits a triangulation in which each vertex has an incident angle of at least $\frac{2\pi}{3}$.
-We further consider connected plane straight-line graphs where the number of edges is minimal (spanning trees), and the vertex degree is bounded (spanning trees of bounded degree and spanning paths).
-Table 1 lists the obtainable angles of these classes of graphs.
-Observe that in this context perfect matchings can be described as plane straight-line graphs where each vertex has an incident angle of 2π and the number of edges is maximal.
+In comparison to these properties, we consider connected plane straight-line graphs where each vertex has an incident angle α -to be maximized-and the number of edges is minimal (spanning trees) and the vertex degree is bounded (spanning trees of bounded degree and spanning paths).
+We further show that any planar point set has a triangulation in which each vertex has an incident angle which is at least $\frac{2\pi}{3}$.
+Observe that perfect matchings can be described as plane straight-line graphs where each vertex has an incident angle of 2π and the number of edges is maximal.